-Pupils normally move to Broomfields Junior School from The Cobbs Infant and Nursery Academy having reached their seventh birthday by the 31st August.
+Pupils normally move to Broomfields Junior School from The Cobbs Infant and Nursery School having reached their seventh birthday by the 31st August.

-Parents of children moving to Broomfields Junior School should submit the infant to junior transfer application form to Warrington Borough Council Admissions Team as part of the primary admissions process.
-In the event that the academy is over-subscribed, the oversubscription criteria in section 7.2.1 will be applied.
+Parents of children moving to Broomfields Junior School for the September of Year 3, whether from Cobbs Infant School or from elsewhere, should submit the infant to junior transfer application form to Warrington Borough Council Admissions Team as part of the primary admissions process.
+In the event that the academy is over-subscribed, the oversubscription criteria in section 7.2.2 will be applied.